arnabgcp/bookstore-springboot/README.md

 # Google Cloud Platform environment setup and deploy modern application

-The following example shows how you can set up a [Google Kubernetes Engine (GKE) cluster](https://cloud.google.com/kubernetes-engine/) with terraform where modern aplication will be deployed and then set up an automated CI/CD pipeline using [Google Cloud Build](https://cloud.google.com/cloud-build/) for regular enhancements
+The following example shows how you can set up a [Google Kubernetes Engine (GKE) cluster](https://cloud.google.com/kubernetes-engine/) and [Cloud SQL DB](https://cloud.google.com/sql) with terraform where modern aplication will be deployed and then set up an automated CI/CD pipeline using [Google Cloud Build](https://cloud.google.com/cloud-build/) for regular enhancements

 ## What is Google Cloud Build?

 Cloud Build lets you build software quickly across all languages.
 Get complete control over defining custom workflows for building, testing, and deploying across multiple environments such as VMs, serverless, Kubernetes, or Firebase.
 You can find out more on the [Cloud Build](https://cloud.google.com/cloud-build/) website.

+## What is Google Cloud SQL ?

+Cloud SQL is a fully-managed database service that helps you set up, maintain, manage, and administer your relational databases on Google Cloud Platform.
+You can use Cloud SQL with MySQL, PostgreSQL, or SQL Server.You can find out more on the [Cloud SQL DB](https://cloud.google.com/sql) website.

 ## What is a Google Kubernetes Engine?